Hey, all! In the last two months, I have been reading like crazy; the kind of reading that I quite literally felt like I was going to

 The other winners were:

-The Frist Gardener by Denise Hildreth Jones (General Fiction)
+- The Frist Gardener by Denise Hildreth Jones (General Fiction)

 - With a Name Like Love by Tess Hilmo (Young Adult Literature)

-Gone to Ground by Brandilyn Collins (Mystery and Thriller)
+- Gone to Ground by Brandilyn Collins (Mystery and Thriller)

-Soul’s Gate by James L Rubart (Speculative Fiction)
+- Soul’s Gate by James L Rubart (Speculative Fiction)

 There will be reviews posted on most if not all of these novels in the coming days and I’d love to know what you think of the books or authors when they do show up!
 Be on the lookout.

 CONGRATS to The Breath of Dawn and Kristin Heitzmann for winning the 2013 title; it’s very deserving.
 Cooler yet is that Kristin also won the Christy Award for her novel in the romance category earlier this week.